-An example of a licensing scheme that creates an unnecessary barrier to entry in Western Australia (and other jurisdictions) is that applying
+An example of a licensing scheme that creates an unnecessary barrier to entry in Western Australia (and other jurisdictions) is that applying to pharmacies: only pharmacists can operate a pharmacy.
+The

-2014/15 Competition Policy Review concluded: .. current regulations ... limiting ownership to pharmacists and friendly societies, impose costs on consumers ... developments in Australia strengthen the case for repealing the present arrangements and replacing them with new regulations that better serve consumers and are less harmful to competition".236
+2014/15 Competition Policy Review concluded: "... current regulations ... limiting ownership to pharmacists and friendly societies, impose costs on consumers ... developments in Australia strengthen the case for repealing the present arrangements and replacing them with new regulations that better serve consumers and are less harmful to competition".236